oe/postcss-logical-polyfill/examples/webpack/README.md

 # Webpack Example

-This example demonstrates how to use `postcss-logical-scope` with Webpack.
+This example demonstrates how to use `postcss-logical-polyfill` with Webpack.

 ## Files